JMortifee/User-centric-front-end/README.md

 __Contact Form:__ The contact form allows users to send an enquiry directly from the website, by filling out the form or calling the number.

+__Enquiry Modal:__ The enquiry modal will give the user more information on what to put in the text box, by clicking on the question mark.

 __Existing Customer Login:__ A login for existing customers to view their transactions and recycled waste.

 ### Existing Features